oracle/odpi/doc/src/functions/dpiConn.rst

     is created by this function.

+.. function:: int dpiConn_newJson(dpiConn* conn, dpiJson** json)

+    Returns a reference to a new JSON object.
+This object can be used as the payload in a message enqueued in a JSON queue, or as the value for a variable.
+The reference should be released by calling :func:`dpiJson_release()` as soon as it is no longer needed.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the JSON object is going to be used.
+If the reference is NULL or invalid, an error is returned.

+    **json** [OUT] -- a pointer to a reference to the JSON object that is created by this function.

+.. function:: int dpiConn_newJsonQueue(dpiConn* conn, const char* name, \
+        uint32_t nameLength, dpiQueue** queue)

+    Returns a reference to a new queue which enqueues and dequeues messages from Advanced Queueing (AQ) with a JSON payload.
+The reference should be released by calling :func:`dpiQueue_release()` as soon as it is no longer needed.
+For queues with RAW or Database Object payloads, use the method :func:`dpiConn_newQueue()` instead.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which messages are to be dequeued or enqueued.
+If the reference is NULL or invalid, an error is returned.

+    **name** [IN] -- the name of the queue, as a byte string in the encoding used for CHAR data.
+Note that UTF-16 encodings are not currently supported by AQ.

+    **nameLength** [IN] -- the length of the name parameter, in bytes.

+    **queue** [OUT] -- a reference to the newly created queue which will be populated upon successful completion of this function.
+The reference should be released by calling :func:`dpiQueue_release()` as soon as it is no longer needed.

 .. function:: int dpiConn_newMsgProps(dpiConn* conn, dpiMsgProps** props)

     Returns a reference to a new set of message properties, used in enqueuing